Atari Games Corp. v. Nintendo of America Inc.: Reverse engineering

 In order for a game cartridge to function on the Nintendo Entertainment System, it needed to contain Nintendo's proprietary 10NES chip.

 In 1986, Atari Games formed a subsidiary called Tengen to produce third-party games for the NES.
 Meanwhile, Atari also attempted to reverse engineer the 10NES, which included monitoring communications between the console and cartridge chips, chemically peeling layers from the chip, and microscopically examining the code embodied in the chip's silicon.
 When Atari failed in their efforts, they negotiated to become an official Nintendo licensee in 1987.
 In addition to complying with the 10NES lockout system, Atari agreed to a standard term where their games would be exclusive to Nintendo for two years.

 However, Atari continued their efforts to decipher the 10NES.
 In 1988, Atari had its lawyers obtain the source code for the 10NES from the Copyright Office, by falsely alleging that a copy of the code was needed for litigation, even though no case was pending.
 Atari used this copy to develop its replica of the 10NES, the Rabbit, which generated signals functionally indistinguishable from the 10NES.

-In December 1988, Atari filed a lawsuit against Nintendo for unfair competition under the Sherman Antitrust Act.
+In December 1988, Atari filed a lawsuit against Nintendo for unfair competition, antitrust violations under the Sherman Act, and patent infringement.
 Nintendo responded in November 1989, counter-suing Atari for unfair competition, as well as infringing both its copyright and patent for its cartridge authentication system.
 Both parties motioned for a preliminary injunction against the other, with Nintendo asking the trial court to stop Atari's infringement of the 10NES copyright, and Atari asking the court to stop Nintendo's misuse of that copyright to commit antitrust violations.